 What do I need to know before arranging my first cross-border shipment?

 Cross-border trucking as a mode of transport in Asia has many advantages.
-However, to ensure a smooth process, Jonathan mentions some things you should know before you arrange your first shipment.
+However, to ensure a smooth process, our operations manager mentions some things you should know before you arrange your first shipment.

 Restrictions on road freight